HMT Celia: 1941

 Celia was one of the escorts of Convoy EN 66, which departed from Methil, Fife, on 3 February and arrived at Oban, Argyllshire, on 6 February.
 She was one of the escorts of Convoy WN 97, which departed from the Clyde on 10 March and arrived at Methil on 14 March.
 Celia was one of the escorts of Convoy ON 29, which departed from Liverpool, Lancashire on 22 October.
 She left the convoy on 26 October and the convoy dispersed at 51°57′N 57°00′W on 5 November.
-She was an escort of Convoy QP 2, which departed from Archangelsk, Soviet Union on 3 November and arrived at Kirkwall, Orkney Islands on 17 November.
+She was an escort of Convoy QP 2, which departed from Arkhangelsk, Soviet Union on 3 November and arrived at Kirkwall, Orkney Islands on 17 November.
 Celia was part of the escort from 11–13 November.

-1942
+1942–1946

 Celia was one of the escorts of Convoy PQ 13, which departed from Loch Ewe on 10 March and arrived at Murmansk, Soviet Union on 31 March.
 She left the convoy on 23 March at 67°23′N 09°02′W. She was one of the escorts of Convoy UR 23, which departed from Loch Ewe on 8 May and arrived at Reykjavík, Iceland on 11 May.

 Celia was sold into merchant service in 1946.